T1me2/Project2-/README.md

 ![Entity Relationship Diagram](https://raw.githubusercontent.com/T1me2/Project2-/main/database/ERD.png)

 To load our data, we read in our .csv files (some steps mentioned above happened after this point).
 We used SQLAlchemy & Pandas to connect to our database and push our data using Python directly.
-Example Queries were included
+Example Queries are included in the repo.